 Where Do You Buy Worms for Composting?

 You can search for composting worms or red wrigglers online.
 According to Emily, you may want to avoid sellers on Amazon because you may not get the healthiest worms.
-There are several worm breeders available around the country, including the ones Emily recommends.
-You can find those worms here.
+There are several reputable worm breeders available around the country.
+One is the Urban Worm Company.

 What Can You Put in a Worm Compost Bin?